3 Ways to Motivate Employees and Make them Stay! Pick your Style

 And what about Theory Z of motivation?

-Theory Z is a mix of practices, which ensure a healthy blend of systems and the freedom to perform at the work place is likely to motivate the employees more.
+Theory Z is a mix of practices, which ensure a healthy blend of systems and the freedom to perform at the workplace is likely to motivate the employees more.
 This mix of practices usually requires technology, into your HR systems, to be realized completely.

 William Ouchi takes credit for coming up with Theory Z after conducting a comparative study between Japanese management(job security, group decision-making, social cohesion & holistic concern for employees) and American management (individual freedom, risk taking & quick decision-making) management practices.